patrickroocks/doorbell/client/readme.md

 ### Disable Wayland for Ring Popup

-Placing the ring popup top right on the screen and in the foreground only works if wayland is disabled.
+Placing the ring popup top right on the screen and in the foreground only works if Wayland is disabled.

 * Set "WaylandEnable=false" in GNOME config:
 * Run `sudo nano /etc/gdm3/custom.conf`